GreedyWang/bulldog2011.github.com/source/_posts/2013-02-06-nano-compare-to-jaxb.markdown

 ```

-We will instruct Nano to marshall fileds by adding @Element annotations on all fields that needs to be marshalled(just as the annotation name implies, @Element indicates that the field will map to xml element):
+We will instract Nano to marshall all fields to default Xml Elements by adding @Default annotation on all classes.

 ``` java